 Our Becoming Catholic team helps people who are inquiring about the Catholic faith and those who are considering joining the Catholic Church.
-We also help those who have been away from the Church return at a pace that is comfortable for them.
+We also help those who have been away from the Church return at a comfortable pace.
 We'd love to talk with you to find out where you are in your faith journey and how we can help!

-first step is to schedule a one-on-one meeting with a Becoming Catholic team member.
-At that meeting, we listen to your faith story and discover how we can best help you on your spiritual journey in the areas of Word, Worship, Witness and Community.
+The first step is to schedule a one-on-one meeting with a Becoming Catholic team member.
+At that meeting, we listen to your faith story and discover how we can best help you on your spiritual journey in the areas of word, worship, witness and community (see Acts 2:42-43).

-next step is creating an individualized faith formation map to guide you on your journey.* Depending on your needs and desires, we may then match you with a faith journey companion or sponsor.
-After that, in addition to attending Mass, you may:
+The next step is creating an individualized faith formation map to guide you on your journey.* Depending on your needs and desires, we may then match you with a faith journey companion or sponsor.
+After that, in addition to attending Mass, you may do one or more of the following:

 - continue to meet one-on-one